ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/live-query-charts.md

 {% hint style="info" %}
-Due to popular demand, it is planned to be reintroduced in a future version of the agent, but we don't have a timeline for it yet.
+Due to popular demand, Live Query Charts are planned to be reintroduced in a future version of the agent, but we don't have a timeline for it yet.
 {% endhint %}

 [Live Query Charts](https://docs.forestadmin.com/user-guide/dashboards/charts/create-a-chart#creating-a-chart-with-sql) allowed the creation of charts from SQL queries from the UI.

 Because the new agent no longer exposes the nature of the underlying database, this feature was not ported into the new agent.
 Building a chart from SQL queries is only possible [using API charts](../../../../agent-customization/charts/README.md) for now.

-# Migrating
+# Steps

 ## Step 1: Retrieve the SQL query from the UI